signalfx/otelworkshop/docs/apm/docker/index.md

 export WORKSHOP_ENV=YOURINITIALS-apm-workshop
 ```

+Make sure to re-export these environment variables every time you open a terminal.

 ---
 ### Example 1: Python Microservice w/ Local Otel Collector
 A local docker network with an OpenTelemetry Collector container and a container with a Python microservice example with a redis client and server in same container.